wavestone-cdt/EDRSandblast/README.md

-When a process is loaded by Windows, and before it actually starts, the EDR is able to inject some custom DLL into the process address space, which contains its monitoing logic.
+When a process is loaded by Windows, and before it actually starts, the EDR is able to inject some custom DLL into the process address space, which contains its monitoring logic.
 While loading, this DLL injects "*hooks*" at the start of every function that is to be monitored by the EDR.
 At runtime, when the monitored functions are called by the process under surveillance, these hooks redirect the control flow to some supervision code